Ultimate Guide to Load Testing Tools

 Choosing the Right Load Testing Tool

 If you’ve been doing any research on load testing tools, you know that there are a lot of load testing options to choose from.
-There are free load testing tools, paid tools, and even “freemium” load testing options, there is no shortage of options in the market today.
+There are free load testing tools, paid load testing tools, and even “freemium” load testing options, there is no shortage of options in the market today.
 With all these choices, it can be hard to determine the best load testing tool for your specific situation.
 To help you understand which load testing tools to use and why, we’ve put together what we like to call the ultimate guide to load testing tools!
-In this guide to load/performance testing tools, we’ll break down the pros and cons of various tools, and explain different load testing scenarios associated with each tool and what each one brings to the table.
+In this guide to load testing tools, we’ll break down the pros and cons of various load testing tools, and explain different load testing scenarios associated with each tool and what each one brings to the table.
 By the end of this guide, you should be a load testing pro!
 Let’s get started!

 In the load testing world, this is an age old question—“should I be spending money on a load testing tool, or should I just use a free tool?”
 Despite the fact that we developed LoadView and think it is a fantastic and robust load testing platform, we also realize not every organization is created equally there really is no 100% correct answer to this question.
 While budget is the typically the main deciding factor, it is just one of the many factors to consider.
 There are situations where a free tool may get the job done just fine.
 And there are other situations where a free tool won’t even come close to cutting it…so let’s look at some of the differences between paid load testing tools and free load testing tools.

 Performance Testing Tools: How Much Data Do You Need?